Meet the Future at ZGC IN-TECH CARNIVAL

 Work Link

-The ZGC IN-TECH CARNIVAL 2025 showcases cutting-edge AI and robotics, featuring humanoid robots, robot dogs, and groundbreaking innovations that highlight the future of technology.
+The ZGC IN-TECH CARNIVAL 2025 showcased the cutting-edge of Chinese technology including humanoid robots, robot dogs, and groundbreaking innovations that highlight the future of technology.

-Shaking hands with a robotic arm, greeting a humanoid robot, or playing with a robot dog—these are just a few of the exciting interactions at the ZGC IN-TECH CARNIVAL, held during the 2025 ZGC Forum Annual Meeting.
-Cutting-edge technologies are on full display, attracting visitors of all ages.
+Shaking hands with a robotic arm, greeting a humanoid robot, or playing with a robot dog are just a few of the exciting interactions at the ZGC IN-TECH CARNIVAL.
+Held during the 2025 ZGC Forum Annual Meeting, cutting-edge technologies are on full display.

 This year’s carnival showcases breakthroughs in various AI-driven fields, including embodied intelligence, generative AI, commercial aerospace, smart consumption, 3D printing, combat robots, and brain-computer interfaces.
 These innovations highlight the rapid evolution of the technology industry.